mosaicml/ci-testing/README.md

 # Release Instructions

-1. When bumping patch/minor/major, also add a `latest` tag.
-This is used in the `pytest-gpu/action.yaml` as a default input param.
+1. When bumping patch/minor/major, also select `Set as the latest release`.

 ## GPU Tests